mathieucaroff/emse.user.js/README.md

 Note that:
  * The scripts begins with a few configuration lines that you may choose to fill or not.
 See the #configuration section below.
- * **Each feature can be disabled separately.** See the #configuration section below.
+ * **Each feature can be disabled separately** (from the script code).
+See the #configuration section below.
  * The features are quickly described in the script as well as below.
  * You can tweak the features in the script.
- * The script is somewhat commented/documented.
+ * I made some efforts to comment/document the script more than usually.

 Feature list:
  * Promethee: